SamuelRodriguess/frn-components/README.md

 # FRN Promotion Components

 ## Overview

-`frn-components` is a custom VTEX IO app purpose-built for teams that need to operationalize promotions without rebuilding the storefront stack.
-Built to run inside VTEX Store Framework, the app bridges a proprietary promotions service with VTEX Search, normalizes catalogue data so it remains compatible with `product-summary`, and exposes a drop-in block ready for Store Framework themes.
+`frn-components` is a custom VTEX IO application, developed specifically for teams that need to operationalize promotions and automatically render shelves.
+Developed to run within the VTEX Store theme, it normalizes catalog data to remain compatible with product-summary and exposes a block.
 ## Highlights

-- **PromotionsShelf block** renders one carousel per promotion target (category, collection, or SKU) returned by `/_v/custom-promotions/`.
+- **Custom Promotions block** renders one carousel per promotion target (category, collection, or SKU) returned by `/_v/custom-promotions/`.
 - **Product normalization** mirrors VTEX's internal `product-summary` mapper to ensure SKU selection, seller picking, and image resizing behave exactly as in first-party shelves.
 - **Pagination-first UX** keeps page weight low by querying VTEX Search with server-side paging and slicing items into 5-slot carousels with accessible navigation buttons.
 - **Configurable SKU strategy** lets merchandisers decide how the default SKU is chosen: first or last available, lowest price, or highest price.